gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 - If questions 12 through 15 are erred, the bonus question will remain on the same question number and will not be counted in the basic 15 questions; both teams must jump on questions 13 through 15
 - All bonus questions up to and including 12B are worth 20 points
 - All bonus questions from 13 to the end of the quiz are worth 10 points
-- Error points begin at question 13
 - A quiz-out is 3 correct questions

+Points deduction for every error on a question or toss-up question start at question number 13 instead of question number 17.

 ### 2-Team 20-Question Quiz